 - 1. Legal framework

 - 2. Definition

 - 3. Types of bullying

 - 4. Roles and responsibilities

 - 5. Statutory implications

 - 6. Prevention

 - 7. Signs of bullying

 - 8. Staff principles

-- 9. Preventing peer-on-peer sexual abuse
+- 9. Preventing child-on-child sexual abuse

 - 10. Cyber bullying

 - 11. Procedures

 - 12. Sanctions

 - 13. Support

 - 14. Follow-up support

 - 15. Bullying outside of school

 - 16. Monitoring and review

-Statement of intent
+Statement of intent:

-St Gabriel's R.C.
-High School believes that all pupils are entitled to learn in a safe and supportive environment; this means being free from all forms of bullying behaviour.
+St Gabriel's RC High School believes that all pupils are entitled to learn in a safe and supportive environment; this means being free from all forms of bullying behaviour.
+We believe all people are created imago dei and, as such, must have their dignity upheld in line with Catholic Social Teaching; we consider all forms of bullying behaviour as contrary to our Catholic ethos and fundamental expectation that all students act in accordance with Jesus' Greatest Commandment - 'Love thy neighbour as thyself'.
 This policy outlines how instances of bullying are dealt with, including the procedures to prevent occurrences of bullying.

-These strategies, such as learning about tolerance and difference as part of the school's curriculum, aim to promote an inclusive, tolerant and supportive ethos at the school.
+These strategies, such as learning about tolerance and difference as part of the school's curriculum, aim to promote an inclusive, tolerant, compassionate, merciful and supportive ethos at the school.

 The Education and Inspections Act 2006 outlines several legal obligations regarding the school's response to bullying.
 Under section 89, schools must have measures in place to encourage good behaviour and prevent all forms of bullying amongst pupils.
-These measures are part of the school's Behavioural Policy, which is communicated to all pupils, school staff and parents.
+These measures are part of the school's behaviour policy (Culture and Standards Agreement), which is communicated to all pupils, staff and parents/carers.

-All staff, parents and pupils work together to prevent and reduce any instances of bullying at the school.
-There is a zero-tolerance policy for bullying at the school.
+All stakeholders work together to prevent and reduce any instances of bullying at the school.
+There is a zerotolerance policy for bullying at the school.